opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The functions ``getConvertElem`` and ``getConvertScaleElem`` return pointers to the functions for converting individual pixels from one type to another.
 While the main function purpose is to convert single pixels (actually, for converting sparse matrices from one type to another), you can use them to convert the whole row of a dense matrix or the whole matrix at once, by setting ``cn = matrix.cols*matrix.rows*matrix.channels()`` if the matrix data is continuous.

-See Also:
-:cpp:func:`Mat::convertTo`,
-:cpp:func:`SparseMat::convertTo`
+.. seealso:: :cpp:func:`Mat::convertTo` , :cpp:func:`SparseMat::convertTo`

-.. index:: getOptimalDFTSize

 getOptimalDFTSize
 -----------------